NvChad/nvchad.github.io/docs/quickstart/learn-lua.md

 ## Loops

-Different ways to make a loop
+Different ways to make a loop:

 ### While
 ```lua